Chapter 20 : Rose. --- Falling Into Bad Habits.

 He'd never told her that, either.

 “I know.
-It just didn't seem worth talking about, because I assumed I was just being paranoid.
+It just didn't seem worth talking about.
+Rebecca - well, I did tell you about what she said - it’s been festering, but I figured I was just being paranoid.
 Last night, though...”

 “What, you think she's going to cheat on you with her boss?”